John Brown (abolitionist): Weapons

+Constitutional convention in Ontario

 Brown and 12 of his followers, including his son Owen, traveled to Chatham, Ontario, where he convened on May 10 a Constitutional Convention.
 The convention, with several dozen delegates including his friend James Madison Bell, was put together with the help of Dr. Martin Delany.
 One-third of Chatham's 6,000 residents were fugitive slaves, and it was here that Brown was introduced to Harriet Tubman, who helped him recruit.
 The convention's 34 blacks and 12 whites adopted Brown's Provisional Constitution.
 Brown had long used the terminology of the Subterranean Pass Way from the late 1840s, so it is possible that Delany conflated Brown's statements over the years.
 Regardless, Brown was elected commander-in-chief and named John Henrie Kagi his "Secretary of War".
 Richard Realf was named "Secretary of State".
 Elder Monroe, a black minister, was to act as president until another was chosen.
 A. M. Chapman was the acting vice president; Delany, the corresponding secretary.
 In 1859, "A Declaration of Liberty by the Representatives of the Slave Population of the United States of America" was written.

+Crisis

+While in New York City, Brown was introduced to Hugh Forbes, an English mercenary, who had experience as a military tactician fighting with Giuseppe Garibaldi.
+Concerned about Brown's strategy, Forbes undermined and delayed the plans for the raid.

 Although nearly all of the delegates signed the constitution, few volunteered to join Brown's forces, although it will never be clear how many Canadian expatriates actually intended to join Brown because of a subsequent "security leak" that threw off plans for the raid, creating a hiatus in which Brown lost contact with many of the Canadian leaders.
 This crisis occurred when Hugh Forbes, Brown's mercenary, tried to expose the plans to Massachusetts Senator Henry Wilson and others.
 The Secret Six feared their names would be made public.
 Howe and Higginson wanted no delays in Brown's progress, while Parker, Stearns, Smith and Sanborn insisted on postponement.
 Stearns and Smith were the major sources of funds, and their words carried more weight.
 To throw Forbes off the trail and invalidate his assertions, Brown returned to Kansas in June, and remained in that vicinity for six months.
 There he joined forces with James Montgomery, who was leading raids into Missouri.